Murder: Contributing factors

 Certain personality disorders are associated with an increased homicide rate, most notably narcissistic, anti-social, and histrionic personality disorders and those associated with psychopathology.

-Some aspects of homicides, including the genetic relations or proximity between murderers and their victims, (as in the Cinderella effect), may potentially be explained by the evolution theory or evolutionary psychology.

 Several studies have shown that there is a correlation between murder rates and poverty.
 A 2000 study showed that regions of the state of São Paulo in Brazil with lower income also had higher rates of murder.

-Religious attitudes
+Historical attitudes

-Abrahamic context

-In the Abrahamic religions, the first ever murder was committed by Cain against his brother Abel out of jealousy.
 In the past, certain types of homicide were lawful and justified.
 Georg Oesterdiekhoff wrote:

 In many such societies the redress was not via a legal system, but by blood revenge, although there might also be a form of payment that could be made instead—such as the weregild which in early Germanic society could be paid to the victim's family in lieu of their right of revenge.

 One of the oldest-known prohibitions against murder appears in the Sumerian Code of Ur-Nammu written sometime between 2100 and 2050 BC.
 The code states, "If a man commits a murder, that man must be killed."

-Judeo-Christian standard

-In Judeo-Christian traditions, the prohibition against murder is one of the Ten Commandments given by God to Moses in (Exodus: 20v13) and (Deuteronomy 5v17).
-The Vulgate and subsequent early English translations of the Bible used the term secretly killeth his neighbour or smiteth his neighbour secretly rather than murder for the Latin clam percusserit proximum.
-Later editions such as Young's Literal Translation and the World English Bible have translated the Latin occides simply as murder rather than the alternatives of kill, assassinate, fall upon, or slay.

-In Islam

-In Islam according to the Qur'an, one of the greatest sins is to kill a human being who has committed no fault.

-"Do not take a ˹human˺ life—made sacred by Allah—except with ˹legal˺ right."

-"That is why We ordained for the Children of Israel that whoever takes a life—unless as a punishment for murder or mischief in the land—it will be as if they killed all of humanity; and whoever saves a life, it will be as if they saved all of humanity."

-"˹They are˺ those who do not invoke any other god besides Allah, nor take a ˹human˺ life—made sacred by Allah—except with ˹legal˺ right,1 nor commit fornication.
-And whoever does ˹any of˺ this will face the penalty."